Causes of an Inverted Nipple

 Not sure where to start?
 Request a complimentary, obligation-free quote from one of our doctors.

 Yes.
 Depending on the degree of inversion, the implant may push and stretch the nipple into an erect position.

 Breastfeeding may be more difficult because the baby might have difficulty latching on to the nipple despite the milk ducts working properly.
-But, good news, pregnancy may reverse nipple inversion.
+However, pregnancy may reverse nipple inversion.

 If you also have breast implants, please keep in mind that piercings and breast implants are not a recommended combination.
 Read our blog post on Nipple Piercings and Breast Implants.

-The cost of your areola/nipple construction can be broken down into three main components: the surgeon’s fee charged by Dr Chinsee, anaesthetist fees and hospital fees.
-At Inigo Cosmetic, we customise our surgeries to each individual patient.
+The cost of your areola/nipple construction can be broken down into three main components: the operating doctor’s fee charged by Dr Ian Chinsee, anaesthetist fees and hospital fees.
+At Inigo Cosmetic, we customise our surgeries to each patient.
 To receive a detailed cost breakdown, please get in touch to book a consultation with Dr Chinsee.